Skip to content

 After completing this module, you will be able to:

-1. Evaluate datacenter facility requirements including power redundancy, cooling capacity, and physical security for Kubernetes deployments
+1. Evaluate datacenter facility requirements including power redundancy, cooling capacity, and physical security against the availability target your platform actually needs to meet.

-At 2:47 AM on a Tuesday in 2019, an SRE at a fintech company received an alert: “API server unreachable.”
-She SSH’d into the jump box — connection refused.
-Tried the VPN — timeout.
-Called the colocation facility.
-The night operator confirmed: “Your rack is dark.
+At 2:43 AM on a Tuesday in 2019, an SRE at a fintech company received an alert that read simply “API server unreachable.”
+She SSH’d into the jump box and got connection refused, tried the VPN and watched it time out, then phoned the colocation facility.
+The night operator answered after four rings and confirmed the bad news without much ceremony: “Your rack is dark.
 Both PDU feeds tripped.”
-A firmware bug in the rack PDU had caused a cascading overcurrent shutdown when a scheduled firmware update ran on the UPS during a power test.
-The UPS entered bypass mode, the PDU detected an overvoltage condition, and both A and B feeds tripped simultaneously.
+A firmware bug in the rack PDU had caused a cascading overcurrent shutdown when a scheduled firmware update ran on the UPS during a routine power test.
+The UPS entered bypass mode, the PDU detected an overvoltage condition that did not actually exist, and both A and B feeds tripped within milliseconds of each other.
+Every layer of redundancy the team had paid for collapsed at once because the redundancy lived inside one shared firmware code path.

-The SRE drove 45 minutes to the datacenter, badged in, walked to row 7, rack 14, and manually reset both PDUs.
-The cluster came back in 8 minutes.
-Total outage: 1 hour 23 minutes.
-Total revenue impact: $84K in failed transactions.
+The SRE drove forty-five minutes to the datacenter, badged through the mantrap, walked to row 7, rack 14, and manually reset both PDUs by hand.
+The cluster came back online in eight minutes once power returned.
+Total wall-clock outage was one hour and twenty-three minutes.
+Total revenue impact, measured later by the finance team from settlement logs, was eighty-four thousand dollars in failed transactions plus an unknown amount of customer trust that does not show up on a spreadsheet.

-She later told her team: “I have a PhD in distributed systems, but the thing that brought us down was a 20-amp circuit breaker and a firmware bug in a power strip.
+She told her team the next morning, in a sentence that has been quoted by several engineers since: “I have a PhD in distributed systems, but the thing that brought us down was a 20-amp circuit breaker and a firmware bug in a power strip.
 Every layer of abstraction sits on top of physical infrastructure, and if you don’t understand that physical layer, you can’t debug the failures that come from it.”
+That is the entire thesis of this module.
+If you operate on-premises Kubernetes, you do not need an electrician’s depth of knowledge, but you do need enough literacy to size a rack, talk to a facilities engineer without translation, read a colocation SLA critically, and recognize the failure modes that begin somewhere below the OS.

 The Building Foundation Analogy

 The datacenter is the foundation of your house.
-Nobody talks about the foundation at dinner parties.
-You never interact with it directly.
-But if it cracks, everything above it shifts, breaks, and becomes uninhabitable.
-Understanding racks, power, cooling, and network cabling is understanding the foundation that your Kubernetes clusters stand on.
+Nobody talks about the foundation at dinner parties, you never interact with it directly, and most of the time it is invisible.
+But if it cracks, everything above it shifts, breaks, and becomes uninhabitable, and no amount of clever interior design fixes the problem.
+Understanding racks, power, cooling, cabling, and out-of-band management is understanding the foundation that your Kubernetes clusters stand on.
+Every Pod you schedule eventually resolves to a transistor on a die in a server in a rack on a floor in a building, and the building has weather.

 ┌─────────────────────────────────────────────────────────────┐